seanpm2001/Android-x64_Workspace_Firefox/Android-x64_FirefoxProfile/README.md

 <details open><summary><p lang="en"><b>Click/tap here to expand/collapse this sub-section</b></p></summary>

 I plan to make a tour video the same day as each profile backup.
-The next one is planned for 2022, December 25th.
+Tours have been temporarily suspended, and the next one will be created after the creation of the last current planned repository for this project.

-The followig tour videos are planned:
+The following tour videos are planned:

 1. [`Full tour 2023, January 8th`](#Full-tours)